Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Online Problem Setting

-where $s_{n, h, t} \in \mathcal S$ is the state of arm $n$ at time $h$ of episode $t$, $a_{n, h, t}\in \mathcal A$ is the action taken by the DM for arm $n$ at decision time slot $h$ of episode $t$, and $\gamma$ is the discount factor.
-The DM aims to maximize the total expected sum reward across all episodes, subject to arm activation constraints, i.e.,
+where $\gamma$ is the discount factor and $R_t\left(\pi_t, (P_{n,t})_{n=1}^N\right)$ is the expected discount sum of the rewards in episode $t$.
+The DM aims to maximize the expected discount sum of the rewards across all episodes, subject to arm activation constraints, i.e.,